 Armstrong County 4-H members from Montessori 4-H Monsters and Allegheny Tigers display their talents at the 2013 Farm Show in Harrisburg.

 A demonstration plot was planted to compare various starter fertilizers on the market.

-A field day was held this month to view cover crop establishment and growth in Western Pennsylvania.
+A field day was held earlier this spring to discuss cover crop mixtures for Western Pennsylvania.